openebs/website/website/src/blogs/openebs-velero-backup-restore-of-stateful-applications.md

 OpenEBS Local PV volumes are prominent among cloud-native applications.
 These applications themselves take care of replicating data and snapshotting.
 As the name suggests, these are used in hyper-converged infrastructure.
 This brings in a few challenges during backup/restoration.

-Local PVs related storage classes will have ‘WaitForFirstConsumer.’
+Local PVs related storage classes will have `WaitForFirstConsumer`.
 It provides delayed binding of volumes until Pod gets scheduled on the node.
 K8s sets the node name as an annotation on PVC.
 Restoring that PVC onto the destination cluster will leave the pod in pending state.
 This solution takes care of it by applying node name mapping in PVC annotation.
 Restore Item Action plugin, contributed by OpenEBS, in Velero performs this mapping.

-Velero's in-built file-based 'Restic' plugin helps in backing up the application's data.
-'Init' container will be injected into the application to copy data from the destination location to the volume.
+Velero's in-built file-based `Restic` plugin helps in backing up the application's data. `Init` container will be injected into the application to copy data from the destination location to the volume.

 Jiva volumes are used by applications that need replication functionality from storage providers.
-File-based ‘Restic’ plugin can be used to backup/restore applications using jiva volumes.
+File-based `Restic` plugin can be used to backup/restore applications using jiva volumes.

 ### **CStor / Local PV ZFS + Velero plugin**